dcmri/dcmri/docs/source/user_guide/basics/pharmacokinetics.rst

     C(t) = e^{-Kt}*J_\mathrm{in}(t)

-This shows that the residue function of a compartment is a mono-exponential, and its mean transit time is the therefore reciprocal *1/K*.
-The propaqgator of a compartment is a normalized exponential:
+This shows that the residue function of a compartment is a mono-exponential, and its mean transit time is therefore the reciprocal *1/K*.
+The propagator of a compartment is a normalized exponential:

 .. math::